-Students are placed on academic probation at the end of any semester (excluding summer) beyond their completion of the second semester of their freshman year in which their cumulative grade-point average falls below 2.000.
+Students are placed on academic probation at the end of any semester (excluding summer, and excluding first semester freshman year) in which their cumulative gradepoint average falls below 2.000.

 Academic Probation status is noted on the transcript.
-In addition, students receive a letter (Notification of Academic Probation Status) from the Student Academic Services Office.
+In addition, students receive a letter (Notification of

+Academic Probation Status) from the Student Academic Services Office.
 At this point, students are strongly encouraged to develop an Academic Improvement Plan (AIP) in collaboration with staff from the CSU-Pueblo Student Academic Services Office.

-Students on Academic Probation will have two terms (excluding summer) to raise their grade-point average to a 2.000.
+Students on Academic Probation will have two semesters (excluding summer) to raise their cumulative grade-point average to a 2.000.